* Obama expected to name key financial regulatory heads

 SEC Chairman Mary Schapiro’s term does not expire until June 2014, but speculation about her departure has been swirling for well over a year.
 Last month, she attempted to shoot down the rumors, saying she had not thought about her post-SEC plans.

 SEC watchers speculate the job could go to SEC Commissioner Elisse Walter, a close friend of Schapiro’s and a former executive at the Financial Industry Regulatory Authority, an industry-funded watchdog.

 CFTC Chairman Gary Gensler’s term technically expired in April.
 He is allowed to stay on as chairman until the end of 2013 and his renomination is an open question.

 Gensler has been assailed by Republicans over his implementation of Dodd-Frank and criticized by lawmakers on both sides of the aisle following the collapse of futures brokerages MF Global and Peregrine Financial Group.

-Bankers fear an impasse in solving the issue could spark an economic downturn that would hit the value of assets and make banks more reluctant to lend.
+Bankers are worried an impasse in solving the issue could spark an economic downturn that would hit the value of assets and make banks more reluctant to lend.

 In the longer term, banking lobbyists and other opponents to Dodd-Frank will try to beat back some rules with technicalities.

 Paul Atkins, a Republican and former SEC commissioner, said he expects Dodd-Frank reform critics may have some success making narrow legal challenges and seeking to throttle reforms through congressional oversight.

 “Dodd-Frank assigned a lot of powers to the regulatory agencies, so there is not much that Congress can do,” he said.

 “I expect that the Republican House would keep the pressure on through hearings, like they are doing now.
 People will also certainly take the fight to the courts.”